Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M12L02_Build_Word_Template.md

 starting template for the entity.
 You will also enable to Developer menu in Microsoft Word.

-1. Click on the **Word Template** button locate on the command bar and select **Download Template**.
+1. Click on the **Word Template** button located on the command bar and select **Download Template**.

 2. Make sure **Knowledge Test Result** is selected for Entity.